 Provides merit, diversity, and need-based scholarships to students

 Naming opportunities are available for buildings and other facilities such as labs, classrooms, athletic fields and arenas, etc. Such naming opportunities must be approved according to University policies and practices prior to any commitment being made to the donor.

 The Foundation charges an annualized one and a half percent investment fee on endowments.
 This fee is based on the balance of the endowment as of December 31st.
 The purpose of this fee is to defray expenses and support the general charitable purpose of the Foundation.
-Endowments are also charged the investment manager’s fee which was 35.2 basis points or .352% for fiscal year FY14.
+Endowments are also charged the investment manager’s fee which was 89.3 basis points or 0.893% for fiscal year FY17.
 The Foundation General Fund incurs the cost of the investment consultant.

-SIU Carbondale and the SIU Foundation retain six percent of all gifts to enhance philanthropic-related initiatives.
-The Foundation uses five percent of the fee to fund central operations, and, returns one percent to the generating colleges or units to support their specific advancement activities.
+SIU Carbondale and the SIU Foundation retain a small percent of all gifts to enhance philanthropic-related initiatives.
 It is the Foundation’s goal to increase private support, which will assist the various colleges of the University in providing quality services to its students, alumni and the communities we serve.